aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/powerpoint-table/manage-rows-and-columns/_index.md

 4. Iterate through all [IShape](https://reference.aspose.com/slides/php-java/com.aspose.slides/ishape/) objects to find the relevant table.
 5. Set the table's first row as its header.

-This Java code shows you how to set a table's first row as its header:
+This PHP code shows you how to set a table's first row as its header:

 ```php
   // Instantiates the Presentation class